Plateau de fruit de merPlateau de fruit de mer

 What accompaniments?

-What accessories do you need?
+What accessories should you bring?

 You will need :